nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 You can use MetroAE to verify that your VSD setup has sufficient RTT performance.
 By default, the RTT performance test will run at the beginning of the VSD deploy step, prior to installing the VSD software.
 The parameters that you can use to control the operation of the test are available in 'common.yml':

 * `vsd_run_cluster_rtt_test` When true, run RTT tests between VSDs in a cluster or standby/active cluster, else skip the test
-* `vsd_ignore_errors_rtt_test` When true, continue metroae execution upon error and do not validate the RTT between VSDs in a cluster is less than max RTT, else stop metorae execution upon error
+* `vsd_ignore_errors_rtt_test` When true, continue MetroAE execution upon error and do not validate the RTT between VSDs in a cluster is less than max RTT, else stop MetroAE execution upon error
 * `vsd_max_cluster_rtt_msec` Maximum RTT in milliseconds between VSDs in a cluster
 * `vsd_max_active_standby_rtt_msec` Maximum RTT in milliseconds between Active and Standby VSDs